-'''

-cmaddr:lcptr (procname:str [lib:str=','])
+cmaddr:lcptr (procname:str [lib:str=''])

-'''

-procname

-The CM procedure name to be located and converted to a CM logical code address.
-Primary and secondary entry points can be located by preceding the procedure name with a question mark.
+procname address.
+Prima dure name to be located and converted to a CM logical code ary and secondary entry points can be located by preceding name with a question mark. lib procedure show ring which indicates where the search for the named uld begin.
+By default, the program and then all currently s will be searched.
+PROG Search the program file GRP Search the group library

-lib

-An optional string which indicates where the search for the named procedure should begin.
-By default, the program and then all currently loaded libraries will be searched.

-PROG Search the program file

-GRP Search the group library

 PUB Search the account library

 LGRP Search the logon group library

 LPUB Search the logon account library

 SYS Search the system library